 The Board has three formally constituted committees of directors.
 These committees review and analyze policies and strategies, usually developed by management, which are within their terms of reference.
 The committees examine proposals and, where appropriate, make recommendations to the Board.
 Committees do not take action or make decisions on behalf of the Board unless specifically authorized to do so by the Board.

 Audit and Compliance Committee: The Audit and Compliance Committee is responsible for overseeing our risk management (including treasury and financing policies), treasury, insurance, accounting and audit activities, and reviewing the adequacy and effectiveness of internal controls, meeting with and reviewing the performance of independent accountants, reviewing the consolidated financial statements, and making recommendations to the Board on financial and accounting policies.
-The members of the Audit and Compliance Committee are Mark Russell (Chairman), Rick Bettle, Joseph Carrabino and Mark Weldon.
-The Board of Directors has determined that Rick Bettle qualifies as an "audit committee financial expert" and "independent" as defined under the applicable Securities and Exchange Commission rules.
+The members of the Audit and Compliance Committee are Greg Petersen (Chairman), A. Laurence Jones, Mark Russell, and Joseph Carrabino, Jr. The Board of Directors has determined that Greg Petersen qualifies as an "audit committee financial expert" and "independent" as defined under the applicable Securities and Exchange Commission rules.
 The Audit and Compliance Committee is governed by a charter.

 Compensation Committee: The Compensation Committee is responsible for approving the goals and objectives of the CEO and for approving the CEO’s compensation, evaluating, in consultation with the CEO, the performance of the other Executive Officers and approving their compensation, making recommendations to the Board on proposed equity awards to officers and employees, making recommendations to the Board regarding the structure, terms and conditions of proposed cash or equity based incentive plans and reviewing the succession plan for the CEO and discussing with the CEO the succession plans for the CEO’s direct reports.
-The members of the Compensation Committee are David Liptak (Chairman), Joseph Carrabino and Mark Weldon.
+The members of the Compensation Committee are A. Laurence Jones (Chairman), Greg Petersen, and Mark Weldon.
 The Compensation Committee is governed by a charter.

 Nominations Committee: The Nominations Committee is responsible for recommending candidates for election to the Board of Directors and for recommending directors to serve on Board Committees.
 The Nominations Committee will consider director nominees recommended by shareholders, if properly submitted.
-The members of the Nominations Committee are David Liptak, Rick Bettle (Chairman), Mark Russell, Joseph Carrabino and Mark Weldon.
+The members of the Nominations Committee are David Liptak (Chairman), Mark Russell, and Greg Petersen.
 The Nominations Committee is governed by a charter.

 Diligent Board Member Services, Inc. is publicly traded under the symbol DIL on the New Zealand Stock Exchange